Why do it?

 When is the best time to interact with a given customer?

-What is the best channel to interact with the client?
+What is the best channel to interact with the customer?

 Knowing what is working is important (via website, chatbot, email, phone etc.).
 Also knowing where you have weak spots is of equal importance.
 Some channels have a high Customer Acquisition Cost (CAC) while others may need some work but can be just as effective in converting prospects into customers.
 Lower costs, higher revenue.

-Which kinds of paths do clients take before becoming loyalty clients?
+Which kinds of paths do customers take before becoming loyalty customers?

 For loyalty and repeat business, some customers will take a certain path or complete certain actions in a pattern.
 If you identify these paths or patterns, you’ll be able to predict the likelihood of another customer becoming a loyalty member and offer them an incentive.
 Once your data is good, you can apply machine learning and predictive capabilities too.
 This feeds the iterative, improvement loop.